mazleon/llm_learning/02_basic_chatbot/README.md

-# 02_basic_chatbot
+# Basic Chatbot Collection

-This directory contains three Python scripts demonstrating basic chatbot interactions using different language models: OpenAI, Google Gemini, and Ollama.
-Each script provides a simple command-line interface for chatting with the respective model.
+This directory contains Python scripts demonstrating chatbot implementations using various language models.
+Each script provides a command-line interface for interacting with different AI models.

+## Available Chatbots

-## 01_chat_with_openai.py
+### 01_chat_with_openai.py
+A simple chat interface for OpenAI's GPT models.

 This script uses the Langchain library to interact with the OpenAI API.
 It allows users to have a conversation with a GPT-3.5-turbo model.
 Key features include: